Eluminae/TheProject/web/posts/PluginTheDarkSide/title.md

-# Plugins, the dark side of the Vim
+# Plugins, the dark side of the Vim force